Jason-Tadeusz/Project-1/README.md

 Answer: 9709473ab351387aab9e816eff3910b9f28a7a70202e250ed46dba8f820f34a8

-13. What special hex code is associated with the customized malware discussed in question 11?
+Question 13.
+What special hex code is associated with the customized malware discussed in question 11?

 Still using VirusTotal, our investigation leads us to the community tab, where a hex code associated with the malware is contained.
 Answer: 53 74 65 76 65 20 42 72 61 6e 74 27 73 20 42 65 61 72 64 20 69 73 20 61 20 70 6f 77 65 72 66 75 6c 20 74 68 69 6e 67 2e 20 46 69 6e 64 20 74 68 69 73 20 6d 65 73 73 61 67 65 20 61 6e 64 20 61 73 6b 20 68 69 6d 20 74 6f 20 62 75 79 20 79 6f 75 20 61 20 62 65 65 72 21 21 21

-14. What was the first brute force password used?
+Question 14.
+What was the first brute force password used?

 We previously found the brute force attempt and can continue that investigation to find the answer.
 To find the first attempt, we must sort the results by time.
 It is also helpful to put the results in a table to help visualize the data.